How to Write Better Volunteer Recruitment Messaging

 As a volunteer coordinator, chances are you didn’t get into your profession because you wanted to do marketing.
-And yet, as you scan the projects your organization does and the volunteer needs they have, you find yourself recruiting, recruiting, recruiting.
+And yet, as you scan your project and the volunteer needs your organization has, you find yourself recruiting, recruiting, recruiting.

 We feel you.
 Volunteer recruitment can seem like a never-ending struggle.
 It’s one of those things that will always be a part of a volunteer coordinator’s role.
 But, with some basic marketing practice thrown it, volunteer recruitment doesn’t have to be all drudge – it can actually be fun!

 This article will get you focused on assessing your message.
 There are two key components to writing great volunteer recruitment messages.

 2. Answer what your volunteers need, not your organization.

 Identify on One Big Idea for Each Volunteer Recruitment Ad

 Start by identifying one big idea – your thesis – that will guide you as you write the copy for your recruitment ad.
 It should describe one compelling reason that joining your cause would make sense for volunteers and would solve a key issue in their community.
 Keep in mind, this is not the ad itself.
 It is the driving idea behind the ad.

 Any [type of volunteer you seek] can [solve the community issue] by volunteering for your cause because [how it solves the issue].

 “Anyone who cares about our neighborhood health can help keep it clean and green by volunteering for the West Town Greenway — we will show them how to educate kids on easy ways to reduce pollution.”

 Once you have your guiding thesis, you can start writing your volunteer recruitment message.
 Each message should address a volunteer motive that your organization can meet.
 Below are six well-researched motivations for volunteering and an associated volunteer “problem.”